The Environmental Health and Safety Department oversees the following programs and operations:

-The Environmental Health and Safety Department is constantly working on improving air quality on campus; removing lead, asbestos, and mold; and disposing of hazardous materials and substances.
+The Environmental Health and Safety Department is constantly working on improving air quality on campus.
+The department is also responsible for removing lead, asbestos, and mold, and disposing of hazardous materials and substances when necessary.
 There are often special projects that the Environmental Health and Safety Department carries out to test the functionality of equipment, make sure that safety procedures are up-to-date, and improve training techniques.

-One project that the Environmental Health and Safety Department is particularly excited for is the development of emergency management procedures in case of natural disasters.
+The Environmental Health and Safety Department is also responsible for the development of emergency management procedures in case of natural disasters.
 This project is aimed not only at creating drills, but also at understanding and predicting how the campus community will be able to function during and after times of stress.

-Interested in learning more about the Environmental Health & Safety Department, its responsibilities, its current or future projects, or how to get involved?
-Contact Manager of Environmental Health & Safety, Robert Yuodelis!
+Please contact the Manager of Environmental Health and Safety, Rob Yuodelis, if you are interested in learning more about the Environmental Health & Safety Department, its responsibilities, its current or future projects, or how to get involved.